mosra/magnum-website/content/blog/backstage/reducing-cpp-compilation-time-in-magnum-code-optimizations.rst

 .. role:: cpp(code)
     :language: c++
+.. role:: hl
+    :class: m-text m-strong m-danger

-.. note-success:: Content care: Jan 03, 2018
+.. note-success:: Content care: May 06, 2018

     Code snippets were updated to match current state of the Magnum API and some typos and grammar errors were fixed.
+The measured numbers are kept on their 2013 values.

 To put things into perspective, the Magnum graphics engine has around 100k lines of templated C++ code, documentation and comments.
 Currently the